sekika/swrcfit/doc/en/setting.md

 the result is shown.
 The default value is adv=0, where only basic information is shown (normal mode), and when it is changed to adv=1, advanced information (correlation matrix and standard deviation) is also shown as a result (advanced mode).
+If qs and/or qr are set as constant, correlation matrix and standard deviation are shown only for the parameters set as variables.

 When simple=1 is set, the output is only numbers, without showing variable names.
 It is therefore easy to call swrcfit from other program